peteroupc/peteroupc.github.io/randomfunc.md

     END METHOD

 Since `Normal2` returns two numbers instead of one, but many applications require only one number at a time, a problem arises on how to return one number while storing the other for later retrieval.
 Ways to solve this problem are outside the scope of this page, however.
 The name `Normal` will be used in this document to represent a method that returns only one normally-distributed random number rather than two.

+Also note that a normally-distributed random number can theoretically fall anywhere on the number line, even if it's extremely far from the mean.
+Depending on the use case, an application may need to reject normally-distributed numbers lower or higher than certain thresholds and generate new normally-distributed numbers.
+But then the resulting distribution will no longer be a normal distribution.

 <a id=Binomial_Distribution></a>
 ## Binomial Distribution